anniewit/warehouse/README.md

 To access the solution, we translate the boolean array back to the PSU identifiers and items stored in them by iterating the Hashmap.

-## How to use:
-1. Compile/execute Interface
-2. Enter warehouse and order files as .txt, select algorithm and click run
-3. see solution